The community.docker collection offers several modules and plugins for orchestrating Docker containers and Docker Swarm.

 The URL or Unix socket path used to connect to the Docker API.

 The version of the Docker API running on the Docker Host.
-Defaults to the latest version of the API supported by docker-py.
+Defaults to the latest version of the API supported by Docker SDK for Python.

 The maximum amount of time in seconds to wait on a response from the API.